JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

     function declaration or case-expression.
 Among other things, this made it easier to use guards inside of lambda expressions.
-    - If there were an expression similar to lambda expressions that could have guards, `-XMultiWayIf` would not be necessary as a workaround for guards in lambda expressions in those cases.
+    - If there were an expression similar to lambda expressions that could have guards, it could be used instead of using `-XMultiWayIf` as a workaround for guards in lambda expressions in those cases.
  3. During the implementation of `-XLambdaCase`,
     [some suggested](https://gitlab.haskell.org/ghc/ghc/issues/4359#note_51110)
     allowing lambda expressions to have multiple clauses.
 This was not